metapolator/metapolator/installation.md

 # Export first_master to ../export.ufo
 $ metapolator export first_master ../export.ufo

-# At this point you can start the metapolator red-pill GUI server from within
+# At this point you can start the metapolator red-pill GUI server.
-# the project that you want to serve.
-NOTE: the GUI won't yet let you
-# save changes, but it is a good way to experiment with CPS
+# NOTE: the GUI won't yet let you save changes, but it is a good way to experiment with CPS
 # Here is a short screencast: https://plus.google.com/101961686124685905596/posts/QghMpxt5NpL
-$ metapolator red-pill
+$ metapolator red-pill .
 # Open http://localhost:3000 in your browser.

 ```